HL7/cql/input/pages/09-b-cqlreference.md

 With the exception of null behavior and the semantics for specific types defined below, equivalence is the same as equality.

 For string values, equivalence returns true if the strings are the same value while ignoring case and locale, and normalizing whitespace.
 Normalizing whitespace means that all whitespace characters are treated as equivalent, with whitespace characters as defined in the whitespace lexical category.
+Note that <span class="kw">null</span> is not equivalent to the empty string (<span class="lit">''</span>).

 For decimals, equivalent means the values are the same with the comparison done on values rounded to the precision of the least precise operand; trailing zeroes after the decimal are ignored in determining precision for equivalent comparison.